fgallinaro/final-geomod-conference/travel-information.md

  <h2> By train </h2>

- The train station in Freiburg is <a href="https://www.bahnhof.de/freiburg-breisgau-hbf">Freiburg (Breisgau) Hbf</a>.
-When you buy your tickets, be careful <b> not to confuse this with Fribourg, which is in Switzerland</b>.
+ <p>The train station in Freiburg is <a href="https://www.bahnhof.de/freiburg-breisgau-hbf">Freiburg (Breisgau) Hbf</a>.
+When you buy your tickets, be careful <b> not to confuse this with Fribourg, which is in Switzerland</b>. </p>

+ <p>If you are coming from France, there are connections from Mulhouse (with a short change at M&uuml;llheim, see  https://www.rvf.de/fr/fahrkarten-tarife/fahren-nach-frankreich/dual-mulhouse-en-train) as well as from Strasbourg (changing in Offenburg).
+The fare Mulhouse-Freiburg  is a special fare that you buy directly at the ticket vending machine. </p>

+<p>From Strasbourg you could also take a direct FlixBus (https://www.flixbus.de/busverbindung/fernbus-strassburg-strasbourg-freiburg-ibr).
+Take into account that the FlixBus stop in Strasbourg is not next to the central train station.</p>

  <h2> By plane </h2>
  <p>The best airports to reach Freiburg are Frankfurt (FRA) and Basel (BSL). </p>